vid/mdld/README.md

 using minor changes to Hedgedoc 1.6 for all it offers (a lot!).

-The work is mainly in the directory mdld, with very minor, encapsulated changes to the CodiMD code base (about ten lines of Javascript).
+The work is mainly in the directory mdld, with very minor, encapsulated changes to the Hedgedoc code base (about ten lines of Javascript).

 What does it add?